How to use the box breathing technique

 By proactively or retroactively reducing your tension, box breathing and other breathing relaxation strategies counter all the harmful effects of tension on your brain.
 The benefits of box breathing include:

 Improved psychological well-being, emotional control, and general brain health

-Better cognitive function and physical performance, with lower risks of brain health concerns like dementia and depression
+Better cognitive function and physical performance, with lower risks of brain health concerns

 The box breathing technique